smart-education-gamelab/function-dungeon/README.md

-# Function Dungeon - Gamma distributed Dutch
+# Function Dungeon - Gamma distributed dutch

-Welcome to the **GAMMA distributed [Language] Version** of Function Dungeon.
-This branch contains the game tailored for Dutch speakers.
+Welcome to the **GAMMA distributed dutch version** of Function Dungeon.
+This branch contains the game tailored for dutch speakers.

 [Back to Main Branch](https://github.com/smart-education-gamelab/function-dungeon)